iesodias/devops_automation/11-python-devops/Lab-03-def-list-for.md

-# Lab Debug no PyCharm
+# Lab-03 Debug no PyCharm - Def - For - List

 ---